daxthenuke/Katering_Centar_Paracin/README.txt

 	Overview:

-		Nivelatori MG is made up of three primary components:
+		Ketering Centar is made up of three primary components:

 		- The "main wrapper": The skinny little column on the right.
 Home to what little "regular" content you may have (header, footer, anything else you want to cram